psyklopp/ELTE-Cyber-Security/index.md

 This site is still under construction.
 Some <ins>[words](./about.html)</ins> about this website

-> Watch out the space for updates
+> I will update about any news here - like we have homework for 3 subjects below
 >
 > I am going to post the latest week's updates on the homepage and maybe move the previous one to a separate page.
 Will decide.

-# Home

-> I will update about any news here - like we have homework for 3 subjects below
->
-> I am going to post the latest week's updates on the homepage and maybe move the previous ones to a separate page each.
-Will decide.

 # Week 2 > Sept 18 - 22

-### Friday - Sept 22
+## Friday - Sept 22

-Cryptography Protocols
+### Cryptography Protocols

 *   A tiny example to show the development of a cryptography protocol
 *   Protocol verification with Proverif with examples

 I missed the first hour of the lecture because I thought it was supposed to start at 11:00 A.M. (like the meeting said)

-### Thursday - Sept 21
+## Thursday - Sept 21

-Provably Secure Modular Design of Cryptographic Protocols - Lecture and Practice
+### Provably Secure Modular Design of Cryptographic Protocols - Lecture and Practice

 *   Adversary models
 *   Fundamental tools/definitions